Theoretical characterization of uncertainty in high-dimensional linear classification: Cavity derivation of the analytical results

-Now consider we are running two AMPs independently, one for BO estimation and one for ERM.
-To distinguish both messages, we will denote ERM messages with a tilde: $\tilde{\omega}^{t}, \tilde{V}^{t}$, etc. To derive the asymptotic distribution of the estimators $(\hat{\vec{w}}_{\text{BO}}, \hat{\vec{w}}_{\text{ERM}})$, it is convenient to start from the rBP equations written in coordinates, which are asymptotically equivalent to AMP:
+Consider we are running two AMPs in parallel, one for BO estimation and one for ERM.
+To distinguish both messages, we will denote ERM messages with a tilde: $\tilde{\omega}^{t}, \tilde{V}^{t}$, etc. To derive the asymptotic distribution of the estimators $(\hat{\vec{w}}_{\amp}, \hat{\vec{w}}_{\erm})$, it is more convenient to start from a close cousin of AMP: the reduced Belief Propagation equations (rBP).
+Note that in the high-dimensional limit that we are interested in this manuscript, rBP is equivalent to AMP, see for instance \cite{Aubin_2019} or \cite{9240945} for a detailed derivation.
+Written in coordinates, the rBP equations are given by:

+where $(f_{\text{out}}, f_{w})$ denote the denoising functions that could be associated either to BO or ERM estimation, and that can be generically written in terms of an estimation likelihood $P_{\text{out}}$ and prior $P_{w}$ as:

-By assumption, the rBP messages are independent from each other, and since we are running both BO and ERM independently, they are only coupled to each other through the data $\mat{X},\vec{y}$, which has been generated by the same teacher.
-For convenience, define the teacher local field:
+By assumption, the rBP messages are independent from each other, and since we are running both BO and ERM independently, they are only coupled to each other through the data, which has been generated by the same data model:

+Note that here we work in a more general setting than the one in the main manuscript \eqref{eq:def:data}.
+Indeed, the derivation presented here work for \emph{any} factorised distribution of teacher weights $\wstar$ and any likelihood $P_{0}$ (of which the probit is a particular case).
+For convenience, define the so-called \emph{teacher local field}: